ckcollab/ckcollab/_posts/2023-02-09-The-Decision-Tree.md

 # Furthest branch away

-Very rarely you will encounter a problem where all initial assumptions/clues are actually
-futile: there's something fundamental wrong with your computer architecture or the library you're using.
+Very rarely you will encounter a problem where all initial assumptions/clues are actually futile and there's something fundamental wrong with your computer architecture or the library you're using.
+Usually you did something silly like a typo, forgot to pull, forgot to rebuild docker, etc.

-Maybe you were expecting the size of something to be 32 bits, but it's 64 bits instead.
-This is exceptionally rare in web dev.

 Be very cautious going so far up the tree, re-check your initial assumptions.
+Re-read the error.
+Restart your computer.

 Very likely you just need to open a port or something simple!